-APPENDIX C: SELECTIONS FROM "COMFORT MY PEOPLE: A POLICY STATEMENT ON SERIOUS MENTAL ILLNESS" (2008)
+APPENDIX C - SELECTIONS FROM COMFORT MY PEOPLE: A POLICY STATEMENT ON SERIOUS MENTAL ILLNESS (2008)

-The 218th General Assembly of the Presbyterian Church (USA) approved a major document on mental illness to be used as a resource in the church.
-Special thanks to the Presbyterian Church (USA), a Corporation, for kindly granting permission to use and adapt portions of its document, Comfort My People: A Policy Statement on Serious Mental Illness (2008).
-The page references in this section refer to this document which can be found at pcusa.org/resource/comfort-my-people-policty-statement-serious-mental.
+The 218th General Assembly of the Presbyterian Church (U.S.A.) approved a major document on mental illness to be used as a resource in the church.
+Special thanks to the Presbyterian Church (U.S.A.), a Corporation, for kindly granting permission to use and adapt portions of its document, Comfort My People: A Policy Statement on Serious Mental Illness (2008).4